bennetthardwick/recoil-clone/README.md

-# Coiled
+# Coiled (100 line Recoil clone)

 A [Recoil](https://recoiljs.org/) clone written in under 100 lines (excluding comments, examples and tests).

 It was written in the article ["Writing a React Recoil clone from scratch in under 100 lines"](https://bennetthardwick.com/blog/recoil-js-clone-from-scratch-in-100-lines/).

-Here's a [live example] for you to play with.
+Here's a [live example](https://100-line-recoil-clone.netlify.app/) for you to play with.